-These pages provide background on ecosystem services in general and information on specific categories of ecosystem services:
+These pages provide background on ecosystem services, and nature based solutions and information on specific categories of ecosystem services:

 Click to see a Prezi Presentation of the Ecosystem Services shown above.